 Series B in 2002

 Myrio is a provider of software and content management services focused on internet protocol-based video services.
-The company specializes in enabling telecommunications providers to deliver a range of services, including digital TV, video-on-demand, interactive TV, and internet communications.
-Myrio's open standards solution architecture supports interoperability among essential components such as set-top boxes, access networks, and third-party applications, enhancing the integration and functionality of the services offered by its clients.
+The company specializes in enabling telecommunications providers to deliver a range of digital offerings, including digital television, video-on-demand, and interactive TV services, along with communications and internet services.
+Built on an open standards solution architecture, Myrio's technology ensures interoperability among core components such as set-top boxes, access networks, and third-party applications, facilitating seamless integration and enhanced user experience for service providers and their customers.

 Celerica develops wireless optical solutions for co-locating base stations and locating service antennas in remote sites.
 It offers Celerica 500 system, which enables carriers to expand their wireless networks, as well as enhances cellular base stations’ network capacity for cellular technologies such as CDMA, TDMA, GSM, GPRS, and UMTS.
 The company offers its products through distributors in Taiwan, Germany, Austria, Israel, the United Kingdom, Portugal, Turkey, and Singapore.
 Celerica was founded in 2000 and is based in Morristown, New Jersey.